jZhang116/qullapse-backend/README.md

 This is the backend of **Qullapse**.

-> Built with ASP.NET Core.
+> Built with ASP.NET Core 9.

 ## 📝 License